Vesak: In Sri Lanka

-Vesak is celebrated as a religious and a cultural festival in Sri Lanka on the full moon of the lunar month of Vesak (usually in the Gregorian month of May), for about one week, and this festival is often celebrated by people of different religions in Sri Lanka.
+Vesak is celebrated as a religious and a cultural festival in Sri Lanka on the full moon of the lunar month of Vesak (usually in the Gregorian month of May), for about one week, and this festival is often celebrated by people of different religions, as Buddhism is the religion of the majority of people in Sri Lanka.
 During this week, the selling of alcohol and fresh meat is usually prohibited, with slaughter houses also being closed.
 Celebrations include religious and alms-giving activities.
 Electrically lit pandals called thoranas are erected in locations mainly in Colombo, Kandy, Galle and elsewhere, most sponsored by donors, religious societies and welfare groups.
 Each pandal illustrates a story from the Jataka tales.
+Pandols (Thoranas) are electrically lit in almost all parts of the country, over 300 can be found all around the country every year.

 In addition, colorful lanterns called "Vesak kuudu" are hung along streets and in front of homes.
 They signify the light of the Buddha, Dharma and the Sangha.
 Food stalls set up by Buddhist devotees called "dansälas" provide free food, ice-cream and drinks to passersby.
 Groups of people from community organizations, businesses and government departments sing bhakti gee (Buddhist devotional songs).
 Colombo experiences a massive influx of people from all parts of the country during this week.